hpello/sshmon/README.md

 You can set up SSH connections through the GUI or with a configuration file.

-By default, SSHmon will create a config file located at `~/.sshmon/config.yml`.
+By default, SSHMon will create a config file located at `~/.sshmon/config.yml`.
 You also may specify your own configuration file on the command line.

 Head over to the [Configuration](docs/configuration.md) page for more details.

 ## Logging

 Logging is handled by the [bunyan](https://github.com/trentm/node-bunyan) library.
-A `bunyan` process is launched along with SSHmon and writes logs to stderr.
+A `bunyan` process is launched along with SSHMon and writes logs to stderr.

 By default, if stderr is a TTY, the logs are pretty-printed, else they are written in a JSON format.
 You may use the `BUNYAN_OPTS` environment variable to choose which args are passed to the `bunyan` process, e.g.: